Skip to content

 PMM-15050

-FB: SUBMODULES-4350
+SUBMODULES-4350

 Summary

 When PMM Server is restarted (for example during a version migration), all PMM Clients lose their long-lived gRPC Connect streams and reconnect at roughly the same instant.
 With the previous defaults a fleet of 800 agents would issue 800 simultaneous Grafana lookups, exhaust Grafana's request capacity, fan out into hundreds of Postgres backends, and trip Postgres' max_connections — turning the migration into a reconnect storm and a "too many clients" livelock.
+On top of that, each agent's vmagent holds up to 1 GiB of buffered metrics that flush to VictoriaMetrics in parallel as soon as the connection is re-established, which can swamp VM and re-feed the same loop.

 pmm-managed auth cache

 • Longer auth cache TTL (3 s → 60 s) in AuthServer.
 Once an agent's credentials have been validated, the next reconnect within a minute is a free cache hit instead of another Grafana round-trip.
+Entries are now also age-checked on read, so a hit never serves credentials older than the TTL — previously a stale entry could survive until the next background sweep (up to ~2× the interval).

 • Longer auth timeout (3 s → 15 s).
 A temporarily slow Grafana no longer immediately translates to mass 401s in nginx auth_request.